Do you want to write every day?

 And the best part?

-Although King’s books are up to 180,000 words long, it just so happens 60,000 words is the length of an average published book.
+Although King’s books are up to 180,000 words long, it just so happens 60,000 words is the length of an average self-published book on Amazon.

-You can use a 30-minute writing session to work on a single topic, to edit a section of your book, or to do research.
+You can use a 30-minute writing session to work on a single topic, to edit a section of your own writing, or for research.

 I tried setting a 30-minute timer the day after we talked and got a piece of micro-fiction written.

 One of the best things I have taken away from talking to you is the segregation of writing from research.
 It has helped me a lot so far.

 Tip: Grammarly can save the amount of time you need to spend editing.

 Yes, that’s right… If you miss a day’s writing, that’s ok.
 But, try not to miss the next one.